23DEVV/FreeFire120FPS/README.md

+Here’s the updated text with the correct link for the module:

+---

 # Magisk Module: 120 FPS for Free Fire

 This Magisk module is designed to enable the 120 FPS option in Free Fire on all devices, even those that do not support a 120 Hz refresh rate.
 This allows for a smoother and enhanced gaming experience regardless of your device's native refresh rate.
 Make sure you have Magisk installed before proceeding with the module installation.